Nekland/BaseApi/doc/api_factory.md

 $apiFactory->getMyAwesomeApi();
 ```

-So the first thing you have to do when building your API is to extend it and implement the only needed method.
+So the first thing you have to do when building your API is to extend it and implement the only needed method by extending the `Nekland\BaseApi\ApiFactory` class.

 You can also: